rescript-react-native/rescript-react-native/website/blog/2019-06-04-hello-reason-react-native.md

 [the zero-cost approach offered by reason-react 0.7.0](https://reasonml.github.io/reason-react/blog/2019/04/10/react-hooks).

-[CCA](https://www.cca.io) started this effort on what is now know as the new `reason-react-native` bindings, that remove most of the additional JavaScript code produced by the bindings.
+[CCA](https://www.cca.io) started this effort on what is now know as the new `reason-react-native` bindings, that eliminates a huge part of the additional JavaScript code produced by the bindings.

 ## Zero-cost

-We mean almost zero additional cost.
-So the code you produce with the bindings will most of the time directly hit React Native JavaScript without an additional cost on top of it.
+By zero-cost, we means zero additional cost.
+The JavaScript code BuckleScript produces using this bindings will most of the time directly hit React Native JavaScript code without creating an unnecessary abstraction above it 🙌.

 Here are some random examples: